Scanning Policy

 Many sites run behind WAFs (Cloudflare, Vercel Firewall, Netlify Edge, AWS WAF) that challenge or rate-limit unfamiliar scanners.
 When this happens, parts of an UNPWNED scan may be silently blocked, producing an incomplete report and a misleading score.
 If you own the target site and want repeatable, complete scans, allowlist us.

-Our scanner identifies itself by both the User-Agent above and a polite request cadence on managed-host targets (we automatically detect Cloudflare, Vercel, and Netlify and reduce concurrency to avoid triggering bot protection).
-The combination below is a unique enough signature for a WAF rule.
+Our scanner identifies itself by both the User-Agent above and, when configured, a small published set of stable source IP addresses.
+We also use a polite request cadence on managed-host targets: we automatically detect Cloudflare, Vercel, and Netlify and reduce concurrency to avoid triggering bot protection.

 Cloudflare